D1vyeshN/SOS/README.md

 It is a android application that will send message of location to contacts that are enable in the contact menu.

+1:- Enable the permisson require by the application.
+2:- User have to sign up to the application.
+3:- User have to log in to the account.
+4:- Toggle the contacts to whom the message of location should be sent.
+5:- Enable the power button feature as per requirement.

 ## Screenshots
 <table>